 That same summer, we helped facilitate Nature Preschool Summer Camp at Cooper Farm, just outside of Muncie.
 Children at the Nature Preschool Summer Camp —a program developed by Apple Tree—joined RCAS volunteers to learn about birds.Click to see more photos taken by Robert Williams at both events.

-In two separate presentations at Kennedy Library, children and their parents had the chance to meet wildlife biologist Tom Sproat and some of his feathered friends, including several owls and a hawk or two.
+We've given children and their parents the chance to meet Dr. Tom Sproat, a wildlife biologist at Northern Kentucky University, and some of his feathered friends, including several owls and a hawk or two.

-Click to see photos of Tom Sproat's most recent presentation, taken by Robert Williams.
+Click to see photos of Dr. Sproat's most recent presentation, taken by Robert Williams.

 Each year, the winner of our chapter's Charles Wise Youth Conservation Award receives a Robert Cooper Audubon Society Conservation Scholarship.